Public Aid Braces in Colorado

 As an approved Medicaid Orthodontist in Colorado, Orthodontic Experts constantly get asked about Medicaid (Health First Colorado, Public Aid) and CHP+ (Child Health Plan Plus) orthodontic coverage for braces in the state of Colorado.
 We have a lot of experience when it comes to working with Medicaid in Colorado and can answer all of you questions on the topic.

-Who can get braces through Medicaid (Health First Colorado Insurance, Public Aid) and CHP+ (Child Health Plan +) in the state of Colorado?
+Who can get braces through Medicaid (CHIP+) in Colorado?

 In order for orthodontic treatment to be considered medically necessary, the case should include the treatment of bite problems or other severe orthodontic issues.
 Also, treatment may be covered when provided in conjunction with other medical issue(s), such as a syndrome, cranifacial deformity, trauma, speech problems, etc. For example, a severe handicapping bite which impairs a patient’s physical or emotional health may require medically necessary orthodontic treatment.